spell-music/csound-expression/README.md

 * **New data type for Patches!** This change is incompatible but it brings better support for playing patches live!
    The polyphonic and monophonic patches are united with single data-type so we can play them with the same functions.
-   Also now we can create layered patches to play severl patches at the same time and also we can split the keyboard on sections to play different patches on different sections.
+   Also now we can create layered patches to play several patches at the same time and also we can split the keyboard on sections to play different patches on different sections.
 It's useful feature available in many modern synthesizers.
    But here we can include any number of layers! and we can mix mono and poly instruments together!